NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `activate_after`: (str, or list of strs): Overrides the `activation_step` (overriding the manual config) based on the movement of other object(s) in the scene.
-Should be set to one or more labels for mechanical objects that may move or rotate, like placers or turntables.
-The `activation_step` of this object will be set to the step immediately after ALL of the objects finish moving and rotating.
+Should be set to one or more labels for mechanical objects that may move or rotate, like placers or turntables, as well as agents.
+The `activation_step` of this object will be set to the step immediately after ALL of the objects and agents finish moving and rotating.
 If multiple labels are configured, all labels will be used.
 Default: Use `activation_step`
 - `activate_on_start_or_after`: (str, or list of strs, or bool): Overrides the `activation_step` (overriding the manual config) based on the movement of other object(s) in the scene.
-Should be set to one or more labels for mechanical objects that can move or rotate, like placers or turntables.
-If ANY of the objects begin moving or rotating immediately at the start of the scene (step 1), then the `activation_step` of this object will be set to the step immediately after ALL of the objects finish moving and rotating;
-otherwise, if ALL of the objects begin moving and rotating after step 1, then the `activation_step` of this object will be set to 1.
+Should be set to one or more labels for mechanical objects that can move or rotate, like placers or turntables, as well as agents.
+If ANY of the objects or agents begin moving or rotating immediately at the start of the scene (step 1), then the `activation_step` of this object will be set to the step immediately after ALL of the objects and agents finish moving and rotating; otherwise, if ALL of the objects and agents begin moving and rotating after step 1, then the `activation_step` of this object will be set to 1.
 If multiple labels are configured, all labels will be used.
 Default: Use `activation_step`
 - `activation_step`: (int, or list of ints, or [MinMaxInt](#MinMaxInt)
 dict, or list of MinMaxInt dicts): Step on which the placer should begin its downward movement.
 Default: between 0 and 10